 Pro Tip: NEVER accept a cheque or bank transfer for more than the selling price.
 This is a very common scam.
 You get more money, the buyer asks that you transfer the extra money to another account or another person, then the cheque or transfer gets halted as fake and you’re out of pocket!

-When it comes to the actual sale itself, you’ll need to meet in a public place, preferably one with plenty of people around.
+When it comes to the actual sale itself assuming you aren’t selling online and posting it via Royal Mail, you’ll need to meet in a public place, preferably one with plenty of people around.
 Shopping centres make good choices, as long as it’s during business hours, as do cafes and restaurants and pubs.
 Don’t go to anyone’s home, and don’t meet somebody in a place where there are no witnesses!